jpom/nursing/README.md

 Step 3: Run python merge_columns.py, it will take Nursing_Fundamentals_Removed_Empty_Rows.csv and it will generate Nursing_Fundamentals_Merged_File.csv

-Step 4: Run add_tokens.py, it will take Nursing_Fundamentals_Merged_File.csv and it will generate nursing_fundamental_finalwithtokens.csv
+Step 4: Run python add_tokens.py, it will take Nursing_Fundamentals_Merged_File.csv and it will generate nursing_fundamental_finalwithtokens.csv

-## The OpenAI Embedding Fine-Tune For Nursings Skills
+## The OpenAI Embedding Fine-Tune For Nursings Fundamentals

-Run QnA_using_embeddings_Nursing_fundaments.ipynb
+Run Jupyter Notebook QnA_using_embeddings_Nursing_fundaments.ipynb